 Lucky Dip Bursaries

-The Lucky Dip Bursary is an annual scheme which offers ten artists in the SO postcode £500 to fund the creation of a new artwork or activity.
+The Lucky Dip bursary scheme offers eight artists in the SO postcode £500 to fund the creation of a new artwork or activity.

 *Notes on terminology: